 Father God, give _________ the Spirit of wisdom and revelation that they would grow in knowing Jesus intimately.
 Give them understanding and open the eyes of their heart.
 Flood them with Your light that they would know the hope of Your calling in their life.

-We can also pray effectively by using the prayers recorded in the Word expressed through Jesus and the apostles.
-Just as these prayers were fruitful during the time of the early Church, they still remain applicable today.
-Download a PDF of Prayers from the New Testament.
+We can also pray effectively by using the prayers recorded in the Word by Jesus and the apostles.
+Just as these prayers were fruitful during the time of the early Church, they are still of use today.

 God may also allow you to feel His heart by bringing an emotion to the forefront, such as compassion.
 Ask Him to give you understanding on why you are feeling this and how to pray.
 Furthermore, when we do not know how to pray, it is best to simply ask God to do His perfect will.